nielsbasjes/modbus-schema/docs/index.md

 # Modbus Schema Toolkit
+This toolkit is intended to make retrieving data from Modbus based devices a lot easier.
+I have split this into 3 projects:
+- [Modbus Schema](https://github.com/nielsbasjes/modbus-schema): A toolkit and schema definition
+- [Modbus Devices](https://github.com/nielsbasjes/modbus-devices): The actual schemas of a few devices.
+- [SunSpec Device](https://github.com/nielsbasjes/sunspec-device): The schema for a SunSpec device differs per physical device

+All of this was created by Niels Basjes

 ## The problem
 I have multiple devices at home that are capable of exposing metrics using the modbus protocol.